 - 1. Verify the flange mounting slots line up with the appliance bolts.
-See Figure 2. - 2.
+See Figure 1. - 2.
 Slip the adjustable flange onto the air tube. - 3.
-Measure the distance from the inside of the combustion chamber to the outside of the appliance mounting plate. - Position the universal flange at this distance from the end of the air tube. - 5.
-Tighten the locking screws finger tight. - 6.
-Insert the air tube/flange assembly into the appliance opening and level the air tube with a spirit level.
+Measure the distance from the inside of the combustion chamber to the outside of the appliance mounting plate. - 4.
+Position the universal flange at this distance from the end of the air tube. - 5.
+Tighten the locking screws finger tight. - Insert the air tube/flange assembly into the appliance opening and level the air tube with a spirit level.
 Adjust flange if needed. - 7.
-The end of the air tube should be flush, or almost flush, with the inside of the combustion chamber wall. - 8.
-Verify the air tube is level and inserted the correct depth.
+The end of the air tube should be flush, or almost flush, with the inside of the combustion chamber wall. - Verify the air tube is level and inserted the corrected depth.
 Adjust if necessary.
 Then tighten the flange locking screws securely. - 9.
 Remove the flange/air tube assembly from the opening.

-Pedestal mount burners
+Pedestal-mounted burners

-- 1. Check the diameter of the appliance opening.
-If larger than 41⁄2 inches, rebuild the opening so the open is reduced to 41⁄2 inches maximum. - 2.
-Insert the air tube into the appliance opening as in Figure 3.
-Do not attach air tube to housing yet. - 3.
-Slide the tube in until the end of the tube is flush with, or up to 1⁄4 inch short of, the inside of the combustion chamber. - 4.
-Level the air tube using a spirit level. - 5.
-Mark the air tube position with a pen or pencil around the circumference of the tube. - 6.
-Remove air tube from the opening.
+- Check the diameter of the appliance opening.
+If larger than 41⁄2 inches, rebuild the opening so the open is reduced to 41⁄2 inches maximum. - Insert the air tube into the appliance opening as in Figure Do not attach air tube to housing yet. - Slide the tube in until the end of the tube is flush with, or up to 1⁄4 inch short of, the inside of the combustion chamber.